-- Or, if you want to dig deeper and learn more, you can take part in our Free Online Course (available from April 2022), where we teach you even more about how EVA is calculated, the main differences between EVA Monsters and Fallen Angels, and we give you a backstage view on how our FALCON Method process works in practice.
+- Or, if you want to dig deeper and learn more, you can take part in our Free Webinar, where we teach you even more about how EVA is calculated, and we give you a backstage view on how our FALCON Method process works in practice.

 - (Essentially, nothing can stop you from selecting options 2 and 3 as well.
 This means you can get both the knowledge you crave and deserve and our TOP 10 stock picks every month with a click of a button.)